 Can you recall any times in your life where you’ve had these lightbulb moments?
 How did you feel when you had them?

-Whilst you’re writing and form of copy.
+Whilst you’re writing any form of copy.
 Whether it’s for a blog, landing page, or even a video.
 Recall these emotions and you’ll be able to connect with your readers (or viewers) using the Epiphany Bridge.
 Check out Russell Brunsons book right here where he goes further into the Epiphany Bridge.

 In A Nutshell,